ericsalesdeandrade/CybSafe_ESDA/README.md

 - Potentially rewrite the code to batch the SQL insert statements instead of writing each SQL statement to the DB individually which makes the process inefficient.
-- Write detailed documentation and architecture diagrams.
 - Restructure the Repo for ease of use.
+- Store docker images in a cloud Image Registry and deploy on a server e.g. Kubernetes Pod.
+- Write more detailed documentation/README and architecture diagrams.